uds-lsv/GermEval-2018-Data/README.md

 # GermEval-2018 data repository

-This repository contains all manually labelled data from the GermEval-2018 shared task.
+This repository contains all different types of data from the GermEval-2018 shared task.

-# data
+# manually labelled training and test data

-The GermEval-2018 data consists of two files:
+The manually labelled GermEval-2018 data consists of two files:

 1) *germeval2018.training.txt*